 If you don't immediately recognize Emily DiDonato's name, her face will surely ring a bell.
 The New York City-based model became the face of Maybelline just months after graduating high school and has continued to appear in television and print ads for the brand.
 She's also modeled for Victoria's Secret and countless designer brands, as well as ad campaigns for some of the top fashion houses in the world.
 Through the demands of her impressive modeling career, DiDonato has become well-versed in all things beauty and wellness.
 Today, she's breaking down her tips for having healthy, glowing skin in the dipping temperatures of winter.

-Temperatures have dropped and the sun is setting before 5 p.m., so it’s safe to say that winter is in full swing.
+When temperatures have dropped, and the sun is setting before 5 p.m., it’s safe to say that winter is in full swing.
 Any last remnants of my summer tan have officially dissipated, leaving me fighting with dry, dull skin and potentially a vitamin D deficiency.
 Yay winter!
 As a model, I need to have bright, glowing skin year-round, and I’m constantly trying to prevent winter from hijacking my skin.

 Invest in a vitamin C serum.
 My dermatologist told me to start using a vitamin C serum about two years ago, and I have to say, hands down, it is the one product that I think has had the biggest impact on my skin.
 Not only have I seen a gradual improvement over time, but vitamin C serum is also good for those of us (like myself) who need instant gratification from their skincare products.
 Vitamin C serum brightens my skin, reduces redness, and overall has evened out my skin tone.
 There are a plethora of other benefits to a vitamin C serum, like protection against sun damage, collagen production, and more, so needless to say, it’s a multitasking product that I swear by.
 My favorite serum is SkinCeuticals CE Ferulic.